 In September 2016 we began a process of reviewing and updating the way that we respond to the various obligations that under these government requirements.

 One of our first steps has been to publish a Peterlee Town Council Publication Scheme in line with the Information Commissioner’s Office model scheme.
 This is a list of various types of information about the Council and where/how members of the public can access the information.
-The list isn’t yet complete and is updated as and when the information is available.
+The list is a work in progress and is updated as and when the information is available.
 If you have any comments or concerns please don’t hesitate to contact the Town Clerk by phoning 0191 5862491 or by email email@example.com

-We have also published some public guidance on submitting a request for access to information which you can access here.
+We have also published some public guidance on submitting a request for access to information.

 From October 2016 the council has also published a disclosure log that provides anonymised data on responses to freedom of information requests received.